hungaikev/braces/README.md

-3. Set up HTTP service : ping service to show how easy it is to get started (KM) -> explain the bits required : understanding of basic Akka Http building blocks -> Akka Http has actors and streams available by default -> Explain the actor model, its shortcomings and why streams is the remedy -> Power of actor model: Distributed programming
+3. Set up HTTP service : ping service to show how easy it is to get started (KM) -> explain the bits required : understanding of basic Akka Http building blocks -> Akka Http has actors and streams available by default -> Explain what actors short comings are and why streams is the remedy
-  -> Introduce the Reactive Manifesto

 4. Create WS connection and stream messages (KM)
   -> introduce Akka Streams and some of its basic functionality